MicrosoftDocs/windows-itpro-docs/windows/client-management/client-tools/manage-device-installation-with-group-policy.md

 1. In the lower left side, in the 'Options' window, click the 'Show...' box.
 This option will take you to a table where you can enter the class identifier to block.

-1. Enter the printer class GUID you found above with the curly braces (this convention is important!
-Otherwise, it won't work): {4d36e979-e325-11ce-bfc1-08002be10318}
+1. Enter the printer class GUID you found above with the curly braces: `{4d36e979-e325-11ce-bfc1-08002be10318}`.

     ![List of prevent Class GUIDs.](images/device-installation-gpo-prevent-class-list.png)<br/>_List of prevent Class GUIDs_

 1. Click 'OK'.

-1. Click 'Apply' on the bottom right of the policy's window - this option pushes the policy and blocks all future printer installations, but doesn't apply to existing installs.
+1. Click 'Apply' on the bottom right of the policy's window—this option pushes the policy and blocks all future printer installations, but doesn't apply to existing installs.

-1. Optional - if you would like to apply the policy to existing installs: Open the **Prevent installation of devices using drivers that match these device setup classes** policy again; in the 'Options' window mark the checkbox that says 'also apply to matching devices that are already installed'
+1. Optional—if you would like to apply the policy to existing installs: Open the **Prevent installation of devices using drivers that match these device setup classes** policy again; in the 'Options' window mark the checkbox that says 'also apply to matching devices that are already installed'

 > [!IMPORTANT]
 > Using a Prevent policy (like the one we used in scenario #1 above) and applying it to all previously installed devices (see step #9) could render crucial devices unusable; hence, use with caution.
 For example: If an IT admin wants to prevent all removable storage devices from being installed on the machine, using 'Disk Drive' class for blocking and applying it retroactive could render the internal hard-drive unusable and to break the machine.

 ### Testing the scenario

-1. If you haven't completed step #9 - follow these steps:
+1. If you haven't completed step #9, follow these steps:

    1. Uninstall your printer: Device Manager > Printers > right click the Canon Printer > click "Uninstall device".
-   1. For USB printer - unplug and plug back the cable; for network device - make a search for the printer in the Windows Settings app.
+   1. For USB printer—unplug and plug back the cable; for network device—make a search for the printer in the Windows Settings app.
    1. You shouldn't be able to reinstall the printer.

 1. If you completed step #9 above and restarted the machine, look for your printer under Device Manager or the Windows Settings app and see that it's no-longer available for you to use.